Akira the Don: Rapper and producer

-Performances
+Appearances

 In October 2014 Akira relocated to Los Angeles, where he formed the party rap duo MIDNITEMEN with long time collaborator and nightclub organizer Wade Crescent, and began DJing every week in Hollywood nightspots like The Roosevelt Hotel, Blind Dragon, Hooray Henrys and Bootsy Bellows.
 The latter is co-owned by David Arquette, for whom Akira provided accent coaching for the actor's role in a stage production of Sherlock Holmes.

-In December 2015, MIDNITEMEN produced an official remix of the song "Sunrise" The Kooks, featured in their album Hello, What's Your Name?
+In December 2015, MIDNITEMEN produced an official remix of the song "Sunrise" by the band The Kooks.
+This remix would then be featured on their album Hello, What's Your Name?

 As resident DJ at Blind Dragon, he DJed parties for the likes of The Weeknd, Nylon Magazine and Harry Styles.
 He DJed for Justin Bieber at Hooray Henrys following his VMAs performance.

-In November 2022, Akira performed at Decentraland's Metaverse Music Festival, sharing the virtual stage with renowned artists such as Björk, Ozzy Osbourne, Dillon Francis, Soulja Boy, Izzy Bizu, Megadeth, and many more.
-The event brought together a diverse lineup of global talent, showcasing Akira’s music in the immersive, cutting-edge environment of the metaverse.
+In November 2022, Akira performed at Decentraland's Metaverse Music Festival, sharing the virtual stage with artists such as Björk, Ozzy Osbourne, Dillon Francis, Soulja Boy, Izzy Bizu, Megadeth, and many more.
+The event brought together a diverse lineup of global talent, showcasing Akira’s music in the environment of the metaverse.

 In early October 2023, Akira performed the entire ANTHEM EP—a commissioned piece by the Atlas Society at the Atlas Society's 7th Annual Fundraising Gala, an event that brought together prominent figures from the worlds of business and philosophy.
-Notable attendees included Jennifer Grossman, CEO of the Atlas Society, billionaire entrepreneur Ricardo Salinas, and tech visionary Michael Saylor.
-Akira’s performance added a unique musical touch to the prestigious evening, celebrating the intersection of art, philosophy, and innovation.

-Appearances

-In June 2023, Akira appeared as a guest on The Will Cain Show, where he discussed the impact of failing societal systems on the erosion of meaning and beauty.
-He delved into how these broken structures contribute to the decline of communities and shared insights on recognizing the individuals and forces responsible for bringing them down.

-In October 2023, Akira appeared as a guest on Blaze TV's "The Normal World Show."
-During the episode, Akira performed a special set near the end, featuring a song that incorporated the words of Ayn Rand, blending his unique musical style with philosophical themes..
+Notable attendees included Jennifer Grossman, CEO of the Atlas Society, billionaire entrepreneur Ricardo Salinas, and tech entrepreneur Michael Saylor.
+Akira appeared as a guest on Blaze TV's "The Normal World Show."
+During the episode, Akira performed a special set near the end, featuring a song that incorporated the words of Ayn Rand, blending his unique musical style with philosophical themes.

 In February 2024, Akira appeared as a guest on the "Nights with Chris Boyle segment of OANN TV.
 He discussed the creation, cultural impact, and creative process of Meaningwave, highlighting its blend of music, motivational speeches, and philosophical ideas.
 The interview showcased Meaningwave’s growing influence on music and internet culture.

 In March 2024, Akira made a return appearance on Blaze TV's "The Normal World Show."
 This time, he performed a song with lyrics adapted from The Meditations Of Marcus Aurelius, taken from his album MEDITATIONS VOL II, that adapts Book 3 of the Meditations into an album, MEDITATIONS VOL II.
 This was the follow up to MEDITATIONS VOL 1, which was described as “excellent” by Robin Warterfield in his Annotated Edition.